Understand how a twin-gear juicer works, the pros and cons, and compare some popular models.

 - Is heavy (approximately 6~12 kg) and may be cumbersome to move around (but is advantageous in that it doesn’t “walk” when in operation).

 I personally own a twin-gear juicer, the Green Power Kempo and love how it juices wheatgrass so well.
 I’ve often heard complaints how some people are not able to drink wheatgrass juice due to its “very green taste”.
 That is due to the extraction method.
 When I drank my first wheatgrass juice extracted using the Green Power Kempo, it changed my mind totally about green juices “tasting green”.
-It doesn’t have to be so.
+Green juices don’t have to taste green.

 Review of Selected Popular Models